-The Company held investments in a portfolio of bonds which are split between Corporate Bonds and Government Bonds with respective values of £9,914k and £874k respectively.
-The bonds are fair value based on market prices at the reporting date, which are quoted prices in active markets for identical assets per Article 10(2) of the Delegated Regulation.
+The Company held investments in a portfolio of bonds which are split between Corporate Bonds and Government Bonds with respective values of £22.7m and £1.6m respectively.
+The bonds are recorded at fair value based on market prices at the reporting date, which are quoted prices in active markets for identical assets per Article 10(2) of the Delegated Regulation.
 As these are publicly traded securities, the market prices are readily available and are actively traded.
 There are no material assumptions or judgments made.
-As the IFRS and SII valuations are both performed on a fair value basis, no valuation differences are observed to the financial statements.
+As the IFRS and SII valuations are both performed on a fair value basis, no valuation differences are observed between them.